How Superside’s CMO is redefining creative leadership in the age of AI

 Fresh content is king

-Instead of obsessing over channel hacks, Superside has doubled down on delivering a constant flow of fresh, high-performing creative.
-But during the recent rebrand, something surprising happened: we paused that cadence.
-And almost immediately, we could see the impact.
+Instead of obsessing over channel hacks, Rapp’s team at Superside has doubled down on delivering a constant flow of fresh, high-performing creative.
+But during their recent rebrand, something surprising happened: they paused that cadence.
+And almost immediately, they felt the impact.
 “We saw a dip in pipeline generation… and we were all like, what is going on?”
 Rapp shared.
 After checking campaigns, targeting and every possible lever, the culprit was clear: ad creative had gone stale.

 Within one day, we saw the performance coming back up… that ad fatigue is real and really strong creative is also very real.